While they may not appear risky on the surface theatres can be dangerous places, home to a wide variety of dangers.

 On the opening night at one of the venues, the dancer fell as she danced off stage and into an unlit section of the wings.
 Her ankle was badly injured.

-After immediate treatment, intensive physiotherapy and further microsurgery to the ankle, the performer was still unable to resume her dancing career and took the show's production company to court to claim personal injury compensation for her accident at work.
+After immediate treatment, intensive physiotherapy and further microsurgery to the ankle, the performer was still unable to resume her dancing career and took the show's production company to court to claim compensation for her accident.

 Other risks in theatres include:

 Stages are fraught with dangers, particularly due to the temporary nature of many of the fixtures and fittings, such as lighting, scenery and stage props.
 There may also be pyrotechnics and electric cables that increase the risk of fire and explosion.
 Your employer has a responsibility to mitigate these risks and protect you from harm